leadwire-apm/leadwire-portail/README.md

 php-ldap php-json
 ```

-### Configure Nginx
+### Nginx vHost configuration

-Path of the projet is a free choice. conventionally is: /apps/leadwire-portail
+Path of the projet is a free choice. conventionally it is: /apps/leadwire-portail

 Edit Config File `/etc/nginx/nginx.conf`